Saturday the 4th of March 2023

 Welcome & Attunement

-Levannah as Mistress of Ceremony will welcome our attendees on behalf of the team to the Pagan Phoenix Southwest Spring Conference 2023 in association with Treadwells.
-She will lead us in the ‘Isis Prayer of Awakening’ by deTraci Regula, our traditional Prayer to the Goddess Isis.
-She will then guide people into our magical day with a short attunement meditation.
+Levannah as Mistress of Ceremony welcomed our attendees on behalf of the team to the Pagan Phoenix Southwest Spring Conference 2023 in association with Treadwells.
+She led us in the ‘Isis Prayer of Awakening’ by deTraci Regula, our traditional Prayer to the Goddess Isis.
+She then guided people into our magical day with a short attunement meditation.

 Damh the Bard

 – The Green Grimoire

 There are a lot of Pagan books, but the best one has already been written – The Book of Nature.
 The challenge is learning how to read it.
 The crossover point between Druidry and Wilderness Awareness is where a lot of that wisdom exists, and in this talk, Damh led us into the woods with nothing but a flint and steel, and a knife, but the forest is the teacher.
 Carry less, by knowing more.